biojava/biojava.github.io/wiki/BioJava:Download_3.0.1.md

 commons, minimizes dependencies and allows for easier contribution of new components.

+The 3.0.1 release is mainly a bug fixing release for the recent 3.0 released which provided a major rewrite of the biojava code base.

 View the <BioJava:Modules> page for a list of current modules.

 Maven Download